topojson/us-atlas/README.md

 # U.S. Atlas TopoJSON

-This repository provides a Makefile a few scripts for generating TopoJSON files from the [National Atlas](http://nationalatlas.gov/) one million-scale dataset.
+This repository provides a convenient mechanism for generating TopoJSON files from the [National Atlas](http://nationalatlas.gov/) one million-scale dataset.

 ## Installing via Homebrew